 For accepted students exhibiting superior promise, the department has a limited number of assistantships available that provide a stipend and a tuition scholarship for up to nine graduate credits per semester.
 They are awarded on a competitive basis with an April 15 application deadline.
-Further information on assistantships may be obtained from the Graduate School.
+Further information on assistantships may be obtained from The Center for Graduate Studies.

 Admission to the Program

 Applicants for matriculation in the Master of Arts in English program must submit a completed application.
 Application materials are available online.
 The application includes the following:

 - Official transcripts of all undergraduate and prior graduate work.

 - Three letters of recommendation from persons in a position to assess the potential for significant academic achievement.

 - Applicants for the Creative Writing track must submit a sample of their poetry, fiction or creative nonfiction of no more than 20 pages in length.
 Applicants for the Literature track must submit a nonfiction writing sample of no more than 8-10 pages in length.

 Normally, an undergraduate major in English with a minimum grade point average (GPA) of 3.0 "B" is required.
 For further information, contact the Director of Graduate Studies in the Department of English.